semaphoreci/semaphore/docs/docs/using-semaphore/organizations.md

 2. Create a Finance group
 3. Assign the new custom role to the group
 4. Add everyone in the Finance team to the group
-5. As the team changes, yo0u can add or delete persons from the group
+5. As the team changes, you can add or delete persons from the group

 To create a group, open the organization menu and select **People**.